pyeve/cerberus/docs/validation-rules.rst

 dependencies
 ------------
-This rule allows for either a list or dict of dependencies.
+This rule allows for either a single field, a list or dict of dependencies.
 When a list is provided, all listed fields must be present in order for the target field to be validated.

 .. doctest::